sts10/radiation/README.md

 ### How Do I Write CSS or JavaScript for my Blog?

 The key here is that your template will look for files relative to `~/public_html/blog.html`.
 So if you put `<link rel="stylesheet" type="text/css" href="css/styles.css">` in the `blog.html.erb` template, it will look for a file at `~/public_html/css/styles.css`.

-Same thing goes for JavaScript-- I'd recommend creating a `js` directory folder at `~/public_html/js/` and then putting `<script src="js/app.js"></script>` in the head of your `blog.html.erb` template.
+Same thing goes for JavaScript-- I'd recommend creating a `js` directory folder at `~/public_html/js/`.
+You can then create a `.js` file there, like `apps.js` for example, and then put `<script src="js/app.js"></script>` in the head of your `blog.html.erb` template.

 ### Changing Defaults

 Just use the `s - edit my user settings` option from the main menu to change the defaults that are available to change.
+To change other settings you'll have to dive into the code in `/radiation` itself.
+If you screw up, just `rm -rf` the radiation directory and re-install the latest version.

 ### Making Radiation Easier to Run by Editing Your Bash Profile.